Man ordered to remain in custody over an alleged plot to kidnap and murder a British television host

 Earlier, Essex Police said the suspect was arrested on Wednesday “on suspicion of conspiracy to kidnap as part of an ongoing investigation.”

-Willoughby, who presents the ITV network’s flagship daytime programs “This Morning” and “Dancing on Ice” during the early months of the year, has been off air since Thursday.
+Willoughby, who presents the ITV network’s flagship daytime program “This Morning” and “Dancing on Ice” during the early months of the year, has been off air since Thursday.

 “I’m so sorry to hear everything going on with Holly,” Prime Minister Rishi Sunak said while appearing on “This Morning” on Friday.
 “I just want to send my best to her and her family.”